This page provides an overview of the work to reform the Mental Health Act, including activities from the College.

 - giving patients more rights to challenge detention

 - strengthening the patient’s right to choose

 - improving the support for people who are detained

 - Community Treatment Orders

-- The experiences of people from BAME communities
+- the experiences of people from Black, Asian and minority ethnic communities

 - introducing statutory ‘advance choice documents’ to enable people to express their wishes and preferences on their care when they are well, before the need arises for them to go into hospital